-- Is the book part of the school curriculum or is it a library/reference book? - Is the challenged book required reading or on an optional list? - Who are the complainants?
-Parents, teachers, community members, other students, or all of the above? - What is the nature of their objections?
-(Profanity, violence, sex, etc.) - What remedy do the challengers propose?
+Is the book part of the school curriculum or is it a library/reference book?

+Is the challenged book required reading or on an optional list?

+Who are the complainants?
+Parents, teachers, community members, other students, or all of the above?

+What remedy do the challengers propose?
 (Removal, redaction, red-flagging, etc.)